masamonoke/simple-messenger/README.md

 ```

 ### Refresh
-Receives refresh token in Authorization header and returns new valid access token
+Receives refresh token in Authorization header and returns new valid access token.
+Note that is returns refresh token and it is the same that was passed within Authorization header.

 ```
 POST: localhost:3003/api/v1/auth/refresh